Removing Politics from Climate Change

 • Climate models serve as valuable tools for providing approximations of how diverse atmospheric assumptions impact temperature changes, although they aren’t precise predictors of absolute temperature shifts.

-• Methane emissions are rising much faster than CO2.
+• Methane (CH4) emissions are rising much faster than carbon dioxide (CO2).

 • The adverse consequences of climate change are poised to outweigh the benefits of elevated temperatures.